afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

     - Automated lateral control : can the system handle steering tasks or lateral control ?
     - Automated longitudinal control : can perform the vehicle perform accelaration, braking and velocity manipulation tasks or longitudinal control
     - OEDR : can the system perform object and event detection and response and to what degree ?
-      - crutially, can the system hadnle emergency situations by it-self or does it always need a driver to be attentive during emergencies?
+      - crutially, can the system handle emergency situations by itself or does it always need a driver to be attentive during emergencies?
     - Complete vs Restricted ODD :
       - can the system perftom in all scenarios and all conditions ?
       - does it have a limited ODD or set of operating conditions that it can handle **safety** ?
 - The level of automation based on [SAE J3016](https://www.sae.org/blog/sae-j3016-update)
   - **Level 0 - No automation** : everything is done by the driver
     - Regular vehicles, no automation
-  - **Level 1 - Driving Assitance** : system assists the driver on Longitudinal Control or Lateral Control tasks(either, but not both)
+  - **Level 1 - Driving Assistance** : system that assists the driver on Longitudinal Control or Lateral Control tasks(either, but not both)
     - Ex1: Adaptive Cruise Control (ACC) : the system can control the speed of the car but is the driver that performs the steering
     - Ex2 : Lane keeping assist systems : the system helps the driver to stay in the lane and warns when the car is drifting towards the boundaries
       - visual detection of lanes boundaries + lane centering lateral control
-  - **Level 2 - Partial Driving Automation** : the system perform both Longitudinal Control and Lateral Control tasks in a specific driving scenarios, but the driver monitoring assistance is always required
+  - **Level 2 - Partial Driving Automation** : the system performs both Longitudinal and Lateral Control tasks in a specific driving scenarios, but the driver monitoring assistance is always required
     - ex1 : GM Super Cruise
     - ex2 : Nissan's Pro Pilot Assist
     - ex3 : OEM offering L2 : Audi, tesla, and Huyndai